gimli-rs/gimli/README.md

 * Support all reserved values and vendor extensibility points

-* Be more future compatible by using "unkown" variants rather than throwing parse errors when we find something unexpected
+* Be more future compatible by using "unknown" variants rather than throwing parse errors when we find something unexpected

 * DWARF expressions and location descriptions